-- A. Outside storage of wrecked, dismantled or partially dismantled, inoperable, or unlicensed (vehicle licensing plates and current tabs) and uninsured vehicles. - B. Use of mobile homes, trailers, motor homes or campers. - C. Parking or storage of industrial or agriculture vehicles and equipment on lots. - D. Outside collections of automobile, truck or other motor vehicle parts or paints, fuels, and lubricants. - E. Outside accumulations of garbage, trash, household goods, yard trimmings, or other materials which create a public nuisance or fire hazard. - F. On premise storage of flammable, toxic, corrosive, or explosive chemicals, gases, or materials other than reasonable amounts of normal household paints, cleaners, solvents, fuels. - G. Possession of non-household animals including, but not limited to, horses, cows, sheep, goats, ponies, swine, fowl, and poisonous insects, and reptiles kept without city approval.
+- A. Outside storage of wrecked, dismantled or partially dismantled, inoperable, or unlicensed (vehicle licensing plates and current tabs) and uninsured vehicles. - B. Use of mobile homes, trailers, motor homes or campers. - C. Parking or storage of industrial or agriculture vehicles and equipment on lots. - D. Outside collections of automobile, truck or other motor vehicle parts or paints, fuels, and lubricants. - E. Outside accumulations of garbage, trash, household goods, yard trimmings, or other materials which create a public nuisance or fire hazard. - F. On premise storage of flammable, toxic, corrosive, or explosive chemicals, gases, or materials other than reasonable amounts of normal household paints, cleaners, solvents, fuels.

 - A. Dwelling standards: - 1.
-A primary (not accessory) single-family residential dwelling shall have a minimum floor area of six four hundred square feet excluding porches, carports, garages, and basement or other rooms used exclusively for the storage or housing of mechanical or central heating equipment. - 2.
-All single-family dwellings shall be placed on permanent foundations. - 3.
-All dwellings shall be not less than twenty feet in width at the narrowest point of its first story. - 4.3.
-All manufactured homes must be new on the date of installation and comply with applicable siting standards in Section 17.68.130. - 5.
-Maximum building height shall not exceed twenty-eight feet in single-family residential zones. - 6.4.
-No business signs shall be erected or displayed on residential lots or adjacent street right-of-way buffer strips, except as provided in Sign Ordinance, Chapter 15.12 of this code. - 7.5.
-No contour or existing topography shall be substantially altered by fill, excavation, channeling or other device that would cause flooding, inundation, siltation, or erosion by storm water on adjoining lots, open spaces, or rights-of-way.

-- B. Accessory use, accessory buildings and garages. - 1.
+A primary (not accessory) single-family residential dwelling shall have a minimum floor area of four hundred square feet excluding porches, carports, garages, and basement or other rooms used exclusively for the storage or housing of mechanical or central heating equipment. - 2.
+All dwellings shall be placed on permanent foundations. - 3.
+All manufactured homes must be new on the date of installation and comply with applicable siting standards in Section 17.68.130. - 4.
+No business signs shall be erected or displayed on residential lots or adjacent street right-of-way buffer strips, except as provided in Sign Ordinance, Chapter 15.12 of this code. - 5.
+No contour or existing topography shall be substantially altered by fill, excavation, channeling or other device that would cause flooding, inundation, siltation, or erosion by storm water on adjoining lots, open spaces, or rights-of-way. - B. Accessory use, accessory buildings and garages. - 1.
 Any plumbing and/or sewer facilities in any accessory building or garage shall be subject to International Building Code requirements and limited to the exclusive private use of the residents of the principal building. - 2.
 Sewer stub-out facilities shall not be provided in or adjacent to any garage or accessory building for use within that building unless the building contains an approved ADU, where it is allowed. - 3.
-Garages and all accessory buildings used as studios, workshops or for home occupations shall conform to International Building Code requirements and to the setback requirements for principal buildings except that such structures may be located up to five feet from the rear lot line if the rear lot line abuts a dedicated alleyway of at least fifteen feet in width.

-- 1. Fence heights shall not exceed six feet along rear or side lot lines. - 2.
+Garages and all accessory buildings used as studios, workshops or for home occupations shall conform to International Building Code requirements and to the setback requirements for principal buildings except that such structures may be located up to five feet from the rear lot line if the rear lot line abuts a dedicated alleyway of at least fifteen feet in width. - C. Fences. - 1.
+Fence heights shall not exceed six feet along rear or side lot lines. - 2.
 Fence heights shall not exceed five feet along front lot lines. - 3.
-On corner lots the fence height along the side yard adjacent to the street shall not exceed four feet for the first twenty-five feet from the lot corner to ensure adequate view clearance per Section 17.68.090. - 4.
-Fences shall not be constructed or kept in any manner which could constitute a safety hazard to the person or property of adjoining landowners or to the general public.
+On corner lots the fence height along the side yard adjacent to the street shall not exceed four feet for the first twenty-five feet from the lot corner to ensure adequate view clearance per Section 17.68.090.

+4. Fences shall not be constructed or kept in any manner which could constitute a safety hazard to the person or property of adjoining landowners or to the general public.